Samantha Power: Biden administration

 In January 2021, President-elect Joe Biden nominated Power to head the United States Agency for International Development (USAID).
 She was confirmed to the position on April 28 by a vote of 68–26, and sworn in by Vice President Kamala Harris on May 3.
 Power assumed leadership of USAID amidst its efforts to disburse massive amounts of foreign aid during the COVID-19 pandemic.

-Power faced criticism from within her administration for her silence amidst accusations of genocide in Gaza, given her background as a scholar of the subject.
+Power faced criticism from USAID employees for her silence amidst accusations of genocide in Gaza, given her background as a scholar of the subject.

 Power's legacy at USAID was threatened after President Donald Trump implemented a near-total freeze on all foreign aid on January 24, 2025.

 Personal life

 On July 4, 2008, Power married law professor Cass Sunstein, whom she met while working on the Obama campaign.
 They were married in the Church of Mary Immaculate, Lohar, Waterville, County Kerry, in Ireland.
 On April 24, 2009, she gave birth to their first child, a son.
 On June 1, 2012, she gave birth to their second child, a daughter.
 Power is a Catholic.